GroupTogether GroupTogether

 Also recommended – Basecamp is an online project-management platform that lets a number of people collaborate on a project.You can track projects and tasks via to-do lists, host written discussions, embed media files (images, videos).
 It’s simple and you can send email notifications to your inbox when a task or discussion is relevant to you.
 Also check out: Asana to keep critical info in one place like a bank.

-Collaborative To Do lists
+Collaborative To Do Lists

 Recommended – Wunderlist

 It’s easy and collaborative.
 Also check out: Any.do.
-It’s key differentiator is “the moment”: a push notification you get each morning telling you to plan your day.
+Its key differentiator is “the moment”: a push notification you get each morning telling you to plan your day.
 There are also a few other cool things like voice entry and the ability to shake your device to clear finished tasks.

 Collect for office group gifts online – no more hassling for money.